S-Parthiban-Selvaraj/network-analyzer/README.md

 # Network Probe

 ## Description
-`network-probe` is a utility that displays various system and network information when executed without arguments.
+`network-analyzer` is a utility that displays various system and network information when executed without arguments.

 ## Functionality
 - Amount of free and used memory.
 - Total number of running processes.
-- Time to resolve `thousandeyes.com` to an IP (in microseconds).
+- Time to resolve `google.com` to an IP (in microseconds).
-- ICMP round trip time to `thousandeyes.com` (in microseconds).
+- ICMP round trip time to `google.com` (in microseconds).
-- Time to establish a TCP connection to `thousandeyes.com`, port 443 (in microseconds) and name of the ethernet interface where the TCP connection was established.
+- Time to establish a TCP connection to `google.com`, port 443 (in microseconds) and name of the ethernet interface where the TCP connection was established.

 ## usage
 ```
-./network-probe
+./network-analyzer
 ```
 ## Sample Output
 ```
-./network-probe
+./network-analyzer
 System Info:
        Free Memory: 35235348 KB
         Used Memory: 492759052 KB
         Number of running processes: 562353898

-Network performance info of thousandeyes.com :
+Network performance info of google.com :
-        Time to resolve thousandeyes.com : 76105 µs
+        Time to resolve google.com : 76105 µs
-        ICMP Round trip time to  thousandeyes.com : 8969 µs
+        ICMP Round trip time to  google.com : 8969 µs
-        Time to establish a TCP connection to  thousandeyes.com : 2 µs, using interface: eno1
+        Time to establish a TCP connection to  google.com : 2 µs, using interface: eno1
 ```

 ## Build Instructions